 - 1.3 Waveney is an attractive place to live and work and more people migrate into the District from elsewhere in the UK than leave.
 Additionally, households in Waveney are getting smaller, so even with no population growth there is a need for more housing.
-If we don't plan to meet the housing needs arising from these two factors, there is a risk that needs won't be met, resulting in a situation where demand continues to outweigh supply.
+If the Council does not plan to meet the housing needs arising from these two factors, there is a risk that needs will not be met, resulting in a situation where demand continues to outweigh supply.
 This will push up house prices making it more difficult for younger people to enter the housing market.
-By not planning for this growth there is also a greater risk that housing developments could be built in inappropriate locations. - 1.4 If we do not plan to meet the business growth needs in the District, there is a risk that investment will be targeted elsewhere, meaning workers in Waveney will increasingly need to travel further afield for work.
+By not planning for this growth there is also a greater risk that housing developments could be built in inappropriate locations. - 1.4 If the Council does not plan to meet the business growth needs in the District, there is a risk that investment will be targeted elsewhere, meaning workers in Waveney will increasingly need to travel further afield for work.
 If the Council does not plan for the needs of new retail development there is a risk that the vitality and viability of our town centres will decline. - 1.5 The National Planning Policy Framework requires Local Plans to meet 'objectively assessed needs' for housing and economic development.
 An 'objectively assessed need' is a technical calculation of how many houses and jobs are needed in an area over a period of time. - 1.6 The Council has commissioned and produced a series of evidence documents which assess the amount of growth needed for housing and economic development.
-The key studies are: - Strategic Housing Market Assessment (PBA, 2017) - Employment Land Needs Assessment (NLP, 2016) and Employment Land Needs update (Waveney District Council, 2017). - Retail and Leisure Needs Assessment (Carter Jonas, 2016) - 1.7 The Strategic Housing Market Assessment (2017) identifies an objectively assessed need for 8,223 new homes over the plan period, which equates to 374 per year.
+The key studies are: - Strategic Housing Market Assessment (PBA, 2017) - Employment Land Needs Assessment (NLP, 2016) and Employment Land Needs Update (Waveney District Council, 2017). - Retail and Leisure Needs Assessment (Carter Jonas, 2016) - 1.7 The Strategic Housing Market Assessment identifies an objectively assessed need for 8,223 new homes over the plan period for the entire District (including the Broads Authority area), which equates to 374 per year.
 The study has calculated this based on demographic projections (based on trends over the period 2010-2015).
 Of the 374 new homes needed annually, 208 need to be affordable to meet local need.
-However, it is unlikely that this proportion of affordable housing could be viably delivered.
+However, it is unlikely that this level of affordable housing could be viably delivered.